 4. Real estate must have a minimum value of $50,000, and the gift must be reviewed and approved by our board of directors.

-When leaving a bequest to the Community Foundation, we suggest that donors keep the language in their wills as general as possible and indicate that additional details as to the charitable purpose in a letter of understanding on file with Rochester Area Community Foundation.
-That way, donors can update the letter of understanding at any time without having to incur the expense of rewriting their will.
+When leaving a bequest to the Community Foundation, we suggest that donors keep the language in their wills as general as possible and indicate that additional details are documented in a Declaration of Intent on file with Rochester Area Community Foundation.
+That way, donors can update their Declaration of Intent at any time without having to incur the expense of rewriting their will.

 Here are three samples of bequest language.
 Choose the one that best fits your charitable intentions: